 Hiking off-trail is sometimes no more difficult than hiking on-trail.
 But usually it is, because there are no man-made improvements to negate uneven footing, thick vegetation, river fords, soggy ground, and steep slopes.

-The off-trail feature that clients struggle with most is talus and scree.
+In the Mountain West, the off-trail feature that clients struggle with most is talus and scree.
 Imagine entire slopes littered in boulders ranging from the size of basketballs to refrigerators, or smaller rocks that slide when weighted.
 This type of terrain is especially tough for individuals with less athletic ability, raw power, balance, and agility.
 We do our best to steer clear of such areas, but sometimes they’re unavoidable

 Your chosen trip intensity level should be appropriate for your known physical abilities.
 But your experience will be more enjoyable and more comfortable if you improve your fitness beforehand.